Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The single disc contains a 32-page booklet featuring unreleased photos and liner notes from Kim Thayil, Matt Cameron, Tom Morello, Mike McCready, and Brendan O’Brien.
 A 12-page booklet will accompany the 2LP vinyl edition, while the box set booklet is expanded to 54 pages.

 The Super Deluxe edition holds 88 tracks — 64 songs, plus 24 videos, with 13 entries (11 audio + 2 video) previously unreleased overall.
-Also included in the Super Deluxe box are a 66-page hardcover photo book wrapped in linen with a red foil signature cover, three artist lithos, three photochromatic lithos inspired by Cornell’s lyrical fascination about the sun (images are brought to life by holding under direct sunlight), a turntable mat, a microfiber vinyl cleaning cloth, and a 36×48-inch wall poster.
+Also included in the Super Deluxe box is a 66-page hardcover photo book wrapped in linen with a red foil signature cover, three artist lithos, three photochromatic lithos inspired by Cornell’s lyrical fascination about the sun (images are brought to life by holding under direct sunlight), a turntable mat, a microfiber vinyl cleaning cloth, and a 36×48-inch wall poster.

-The 17-track single disc collection features some of the most well-known songs Chris Cornell was associated with, from Soundgarden’s “Black Hole Sun” to Audioslave’s “Like A Stone” to Temple Of The Dog’s “Hunger Strike”, as well as his James Bond theme “You Know My Name” and two previously unreleased recordings — his cover of Prince’s “Nothing Compares 2 U” and “When Bad Does Good“.
+The 17-track single-disc collection features some of the most well-known songs Chris Cornell was associated with, from Soundgarden’s “Black Hole Sun” to Audioslave’s “Like A Stone” to Temple Of The Dog’s “Hunger Strike”, as well as his James Bond theme “You Know My Name” and two previously unreleased recordings — his cover of Prince’s “Nothing Compares 2 U” and “When Bad Does Good“.

 The new lyric video for “When Bad Does Good” can be seen below.
 The song was produced, recorded, and mixed by Cornell prior to his death.

-Among the myriad highlights compiled for the extensive box set are Cornell’s recording of “Wild World” with Yusuf (aka Cat Stevens), the singer’s duet with his daughter Toni on Bob Marley’s “Redemption Song“, live performances of Temple Of The Dog’s “Reach Down” and Temple Of The Dog’s cover of Mother Love Bone’s “Stargazer“, Cornell’s mashup of Metallica’s “One” and U2’s “One“, and Audioslave’s performance of “Show Me How To Live” in Cuba.
+Among the myriad highlights compiled for the extensive box set is Cornell’s recording of “Wild World” with Yusuf (aka Cat Stevens), the singer’s duet with his daughter Toni on Bob Marley’s “Redemption Song“, live performances of Temple Of The Dog’s “Reach Down” and Temple Of The Dog’s cover of Mother Love Bone’s “Stargazer“, Cornell’s mashup of Metallica’s “One” and U2’s “One“, and Audioslave’s performance of “Show Me How To Live” in Cuba.
 There’s also a cover of The Beatles’ “A Day In The Life” performed at London’s Royal Albert Hall, live performances that sparked his solo Songbook tour, and a pair of unreleased music videos for “Scream” and a version of “Live To Rise” sans Avengers.